DISTRICT ATTORNEY'S OFFICE

-Scott is native of Columbus, MS and a graduate of Columbus High school.
+Scott, born December 24, 1982, is native of Columbus, MS and a graduate of Columbus High School.
 He received a Bachelor of Arts in English and History from Millsaps College, where he was president of the Omicron Gamma Chapter of the Alpha Phi Alpha, Inc. fraternity for two years, was a three year player on the basketball team, and a semi-finalist for the annual Laney award for the best essay describing the experience of a liberal arts education.

 After college, Scott was selected to teach in Guyana, South America by World Teach, a non-profit, non-governmental organization based at the Center for International Development at Harvard University.
 WorldTeach provides opportunities for individuals to teach in developing countries.
 While participating in the program, Scott taught English in a small rural town in Guyana.